 Computer Science Careers in Kentucky

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers in Kentucky

 Computer Science Employers in Kentucky

 - GE Consumer and Industrial: GE's Louisville, Kentucky, facility employs 5,000 engineers, technicians, and computer scientists.
 The Louisville plant exists as one of GE's largest service centers in the United States.

 - Humana: From its Louisville office, Humana directs 4,600 healthcare professionals working throughout Kentucky.
 Computer scientists manage patient records and create tools to help physicians and nurses better serve patients.

 - Lexmark International: Lexmark, a world leader in printer products, employes 3,100 Kentuckians at its Lexington corporate office, as well as its research and development center.
 Computer scientists improve Lexmark's printers and other imaging products.

 Computer Science Programs in Kentucky